Whirlwindraven/Employee-Tracking/README.md

 Video demo can be accessed [here](https://youtu.be/msogcfnhVTA)

 ## Usage
-Free use to make any basic logo.
+Free use to for any organization.

 ## Installation
 Through github and run through node.